Course Outline

 - Modeling Block Properties for Government Applications

-- Defining Relationships between Blocks in Government Systems
+- Defining Relationships between Blocks for Government Projects

 - Creating a System Data Dictionary for Government Use